mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Silicon Probe Data.md

 ```
 Other associated behavioural properties can be accessed by replacing the ```data``` property by ```timestamps``` or ```control``` and so on.

-Some metadata is often directly available as properties of the ```NWBFile``` object, like:
+Some metadata are often directly available as properties of the ```NWBFile``` object, like:
 ```matlab
 sessionDescription = nwb2.session_description;
 ```
-Subject metadata is available via the command, for example:
+Subject metadata are available via the command, for example:
 ```matlab
 animalID = nwb2.general_subject.subject_id;
 ```